 July (Ice Cream Month…Mmmmm), and October (Cheese Month).

 Special Projects have included sponsorship of the holiday series and backpage ads in the Johnstown Tribune-Democrat where Allied Milk has featured timely dairy recipes and tips.

 Allied is a sponsor for “Newspapers in Education”, a project of the Indiana Gazette.

 Allied Milk just got a Milking Cow

 To take to events across Pennsylvania and Maryland…Oh wow, dairy farmers have a milking cow?
 Who’d a known?
 Well, this isn’t your average milking cow, it’s like a robotic cow, that mooos, and that you can milk.
-You can learn to milk a real cow with this..amazing!
-A company in New Hampshire The Incredible Milking Cow created this custom-made cow for us, and it’s on its way to PA via pickup truck.
+We have two cows that cover the state.
+If you want us to bring our cows to your school or event please call our office.
+You can learn to milk a real cow with this.
+Amazing!

 On Saturday, August 5th, Allied Milk participated in WITF’s annual event called Ready Set Go Kindergarten (RSGK) at the Public Media Center in Harrisburg PA